-The Pre-Purchase Inspection is a review of a property that the client intends to buy.
-The inspection by a qualified technician in construction pathologies and urban legality allows you to obtain valuable information that can affect the value of the property.
+The Pre-purchase Inspection is a review of a property that the customer intends to buy.
+The inspection by a technician qualified in construction pathologies and urban legality allows you to obtain valuable information that can affect the value of the property.

-Prior to the inspection, in the office we collect information in the public databases, cadastre, urban information and the deeds provided by the client.
-Then our technician makes a visit to know the constructive state of the property.
+Prior to the Inspection, at the office we collect information from public databases, cadastre, urban planning information and the documents provided by the client.
+Then our technician makes a visit to find out the constructive state of the property.
 Finally, if requested, a report is issued.

-The client will have a broad view from an architect of the possible constructive constraints (possible pathologies, repairs) that can determine a subsequent cost or can be used to negotiate the price of the property.
-He will also receive urban information on the property to find out if it has any affectation (non-conforming volume, out of order) and possible irregularities (buildings built without a license, etc.)
+The client will broadly have an architect’s view of the possible construction conditions (possible pathologies, repairs) that can determine a later cost or serve to negotiate the price of the property.
+You will also receive urban planning information from the estate to find out if you have any problems (non-conforming volume, out of order) and possible irregularities (buildings carried out without a license, etc.)